eschibli/twitter-toolbox/README.md

     * Data pre-processing pipeline
     * General model optimization

 Under construction but functional.
-Please see the jupyter notebook files for demonstrations.
+Please see the jupyter notebook (.ipynb) files at the root directory for demonstrations.